WGUNDERWOOD/MondrianForests.jl/README.md

 ### Replication

-A Julia script to replicate the tables generated in the paper is available in the replication/debiasing/ directory.
+Julia scripts to replicate the tables generated in the paper are available in the replication/tables/ directory.
-The experiments can be run with run.jl, and the tables generated from the output data using tables.jl.
+All experiments (including some not included in the paper) can be run with `julia --project make.jl`.